openedx/event-bus-kafka/docs/decisions/0011_multiple_event_types_per_topic.rst

 ========================
 The Confluent Schema Registry stores schemas according to one of three strategies, referring to the identifiers under which the schemas are stored.
 When an event is serialized using an AvroSerializer, the serializer checks the schema against the registry, looking up the existing schema using the configured strategy.
 If the new schema is not allowable under the schema evolution rules, serialization will fail.

-The default strategy the TopicName strategy.
+The default strategy is the TopicName strategy.
 Under this strategy, the serializer will determine the existing schema by looking for a schema registered as ``<topic-name>-value`` (``<topic-name>-key`` when serializing the key), the topic name having been passed in the SerializationContext object.
 Therefore, if the serializer is given a new event type with the same topic, unless the new event type schema happens to be a valid evolution of the existing one, it will fail.

 Using the TopicRecordName strategy, schemas are registered by topic and record name.
 The record name is set from the schema as ``<namespace>.<name>`` (or just ``<name>`` if no namespace is provided).
 On serializing an event, the serializer looks for a schema registered as ``<topic-name>-<record-name>``.
 For example, given a schema like::